-The simplest way to reduce numbers of stink bugs in your home is to catch them by hand and either throw them outside or kill them and dispose of them.
+The simplest way to reduce the number of stink bugs in your home is to catch them by hand and either throw them outside or kill them and dispose of them.
 However, some people may have skin sensitivity to the bugs; if this is you, wear gloves when handling the bugs.
 Kill them by dropping them in a bucket or other container of soapy water to drown them.

 Set up a simple trap using an aluminum baking pan (or another container made of reflective material).
 Fill the pan with 1 to 2 inches of water mixed with dish soap.
 Position a bright light (a clip-on shop light works well) so it shines down onto the bottom of the pan, creating a bright reflection.
 Stink bugs will fly toward the light and land in the water, where they drown.
 Traps work only in limited areas, but they can help you eliminate bugs automatically.

 Insecticidal spraying by a licensed professional can provide some control of bugs on exterior walls.
 Because the sun and weather can break down the insecticide, it will only be effective for a few days to a week, depending on the weather.
 If the bugs do get inside, entomologists highly recommend against the use of insecticides.
 It is best to follow insecticide-free practices.

 What Causes Stink Bugs?